If you’re looking for the best campfire cooking kit to stock your camp kitchen, then you’re in the right place.

 - Don’t leave a fire unattended this is a significant risk.

 - Make sure your fire has gone out before going to bed.

 - Keep a clear space around the fire from anything – you don’t want a fire hazard that will catch alight.

-- Only use wood or coal on your fire.
+- Only use wood on your fire.
 Don’t add anything flammable!

 What kind of pan should you use over a campfire (and which to avoid)?

 You really want to be careful using stainless steel or aluminum as they have a lower melting point.
 A roaring campfire can exceed this melting point.
 Caste iron, enamel, or titanium are good materials for cooking over a campfire since they will not warp and are very sturdy.

 Many people use stainless steel or aluminum cookware but you do have to be mindful to cook over smaller fires.

 Also, even though aluminum is a fairly light material, it may not be the healthiest option since there have been studies linking aluminum to Alzheimer’s disease.